-Pages 138-139: Creating "continued on" lines, also known as jump lines, requires precision.
-Make sure text wrap is not applied to any objects that the jump line text frame is near.
+Pages 137-138: Students must follow the steps precisely to successfully create "continued on" lines, also known as jump lines.
+Make sure no text wrap is applied to any objects that the jump line text frame is near.
 Also, make sure that the two text frames fully touch to get the Next Page Number to work.